Mikhail Gorsheniov: Biography

 Gorsheniov formed the band in 1988 with his classmates.
-Soon after that, he invited his friend Andrei Kniazev (also known as The Prince) to join the band.
+Soon after that, he invited his friend Andrei Kniazev.
 Knyazev would become the second singer and the main lyricist.
 The band's music consisted of various elements of punk rock, hard rock, art rock and gothic rock.
-Korol i Shut went on to become a number one rock band in Russia.
+Korol i Shut went on to become the number one rock band in Russia.
 They were the most successful and well-known Russian punk and hard rock act of the decade (2001–2011).
 The band had many nominations for most every Russian music award and won almost all of them.
 Mikhail also worked in theater and had a lot of collaborations with other Russian rock musicians.

 Mikhail was largely known for his menacing and sinister stage appearance.
 For a long time he had almost no upper teeth (he lost them by the age of 10).
 By the beginning of the 21st century he had only two fangs in his upper jaw and it made him look like a vampire or demon.
 Later Gorsheniov began to use dentures.

-Mikhail Gorshenyov was born on August 7, 1973 in the city of Pikalevo, Leningrad Region (however the city of Boksitogorsk is mistakenly considered his place of birth).
+Mikhail Gorsheniov was born on August 7, 1973, in the city of Pikalevo, Leningrad Region (however the city of Boksitogorsk is mistakenly considered his place of birth).